cjerry1243/M3Act/README.md

 ## Citation
-If you find our work useful, please cite our work.
+If you find our work useful, please cite the following works.
 ```BibTeX
 @misc{chang2023learning,
       title={Learning from Synthetic Human Group Activities},